Girley Gunawardana: Career

 During school times, she learned drama under Ailean Sarachchandra, wife of popular playwright Ediriweera Sarachchandra.
 She had the opportunity to dance under Neranjana Devi who taught dance and acting under Ailean.
 Her first acting in public came through the stage play Dope Aya.

 In 1952, there was an advertisement published by Sri Murugan New Art Film Company for a vacancy for an actress for the latest film Prema Tharagaya.
 She went to the "Sundara" studio in Kandana with two of her friends.
-She was selected to a minor role in the film under the guidance of Laddy Ranasinghe.
+She was selected for a minor role in the film under the guidance of Laddy Ranasinghe.
 She also got a part of a song as a friend of the lead actress Ayesha Weerakoon.

 As a result of Prema Tharagaya, Gunawardana was selected for S. M. Nayagam's next production Puduma Leli in 1953 along with Prem Jayanth and Nanda Leelanayake.
 In the film, she also had a dance scene.

 She learned a lot from Sirisena Wimalaweera as her acting master during the shooting of popular film Saradiel in 1953.
 She played a lead role "Thangamma" in the film and it became highly popular.

 After the secret marriage, Stanley and Girley acted as lovers in the 1956 film Duppathage Dukka.
 In the film, Stanley played the role "Thilak", a rebellious university youth and Girley played "Nalini".
 Laddy Ranasinghe played as "Dharma Sri", grandfather of Nalini.
 There was a scene where "Dharma Sri" slaps "Nalini".
 The shot came real and Girley had to hospitalized for three days due to the slap.

 After the film Duppathage Dukka, she acted in several commercially successful films such as Ganthera, Suba Sarana Sepa Sithe, Sasaraka Hati, Laa Dalu, Hathara Maha Nidhanaya, Iwasana Danaa, Davena Pipasaya, Tom Pachaya and Rasa Rahasak.
 In 1984, Girley acted together with her own daughter Sabeetha in the film Deweni Gamana, which marked her second journey in the cinema with an adult role for the first time.
 In the 1967 film Iwasana Danaa, Girley starring with her husband Stanley Perera and her daughter Sabeetha.

 She left the cinema after having children.
 However she appeared in few minor roles hereafter.
 Her last cinema appearance was in 1994 film Ahas Maliga.